dbpedia/extraction-framework/.github/ISSUE_TEMPLATE/software-bug-report.md

 ---
-name: Software Bug report
+name: Software Bug Report
-about: Report a bug in the software itself (crash, exception) while running the Extraction Framework software yourself
+about: Report a bug in the software itself (crash, exception) while running the Extraction Framework software
 title: ''
 labels: ''
 assignees: ''